 A solar company owner reached out to me to improve their GBP visibility.
 I listed their business on both general Nigerian business directories and solar-specific directories.

-What are the challenges of local citation building in Nigeria
+What are the challenges of local citations building in Nigeria

-Building local citations in Nigeria comes with unique challenges:
+Local citations building in Nigeria comes with unique challenges:

-- No citation manager tools (like Yext or BrightLocal) work effectively here.
+- No citation management tool (like Yext or BrightLocal) works effectively here.

 - Some low-quality directories ask for payment without visibility.